Teekeks/pyTwitchAPI/README.md

 ### Webhook

+#### Requirements

+You need to have a public IP with a port open.
+That port will be 80 by default.
 Authentication is off by default but you can choose to authenticate to use some Webhook Topics or to get more information.
-Please note that Your Endpoint URL has to be HTTPS if you choose to authenticate which means that you probably need a reverse proxy like nginx.
+**Please note that Your Endpoint URL has to be HTTPS if you choose to authenticate which means that you probably need a reverse proxy like nginx.**

+### Start Webhook

 Example on how to set up a webhook and start it:
 ````python